Spinach cake (or cupcakes) with herb salad

 Heat the oven to 400°F.

-Heat a large pan on a medium-low flame and melt the butter.
-Sauté the leeks with pepper and salt till they are soft, but not colored, about 3-5 minutes.
+Melt the butter in a large pan on a medium-low flame.
+Sauté the leeks, pepper and salt, and sauté until soft but not coloured, about 3-5 minutes.

 Add the spinach in batches, shaking off as much water as possible.
-Sauté till they are wilted and a bright green, do not overcook, they will turn a dull green and be unappetizing.
-Take off the heat and cool.
+Sauté until wilted and bright green.
+Do not overcook; they will turn dull green and be unappetizing.
+Remove from the heat and cool.

-Mix in the milk, eggs, nutmeg, and chili/cayenne powder and blend using a hand blender (or regular blender) to a smooth purée.
+Mix in the milk, eggs, nutmeg, and chilli/cayenne powder and blend using a hand blender (or regular blender) to a smooth purée.

 To make the salad: